The Commonplace

 0.04

 Estimated interaction coefficients indicate AI capital increases labor compensation (AI → wage bill positive effect).
-Wages positive medium labor compensation (wage bill)
+Wages positive labor compensation (wage bill)

 n=8